thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 As it turns out, the `then()` function returns a promise too.
 This is why you can immediately chain a `catch()` function call to return value of the `then()` function.
 We'll study promises in more depth soon as they're essential for handling asynchronous operations.
 For now, just follow the coding pattern outlined above.

-Before moving on, here's a quick note on how Knex connects to a PostgreSQL server.
+Before moving on, here's a quick explanation on how Knex connects to a PostgreSQL server.
 When the `require('knex')(config)` function is called, Knex opens two connections to the PostgreSQL server.
 This allows Knex to send multiple SQL commands to a PostgreSQL server concurrently.
 When the `knex.destroy()` function is called, Knex closes the connections.
 If the connections aren't closed, the program will run indefinitely.

 **NOTE:** If needed, Knex will open 10 connections in total.
-The minimum and maximum connections to open is [configurable option](http://knexjs.org/#Installation-pooling) when initializing Knex.
+The minimum and maximum connections to open is a [configurable option](http://knexjs.org/#Installation-pooling) when initializing Knex.

 ### Exercise